phanumat/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 .. note::

-    If you are integrating a new ZigBee switch or bulb with SmartThings, see the :ref:`zigbee_device_form` section below to learn how you can integrate these devices without the need to write code.
+    If you are integrating a new ZigBee switch or bulb with PEA HiVE, see the :ref:`zigbee_device_form` section below to learn how you can integrate these devices without the need to write code.

 ----

 Commands
 --------

-SmartThings provides a library to make working with ZigBee easier.
+PEA HiVE provides a library to make working with ZigBee easier.
 Every Device Handler has a reference to this library injected into it, with the name ``zigbee``.

 This library will be used in the examples below.
 You can see the :ref:`zigbee_ref` for more detailed documentation.

-There are four common ZigBee commands that you will use to integrate SmartThings with your ZigBee Devices.
+There are four common ZigBee commands that you will use to integrate PEA HiVE with your ZigBee Devices.

 Read
 ^^^^